Could the dance studio replace the pharmacy on your doctor’s prescription pad? Maybe.

 If you think about it, it just makes sense.
 The simple act of moving your body and stretching your muscles is going to make you feel better.
 Even a short session of salsa dancing will have you sweating, so weight loss (and the lowering of cholesterol that should follow) makes sense.
 A pulse-pounding performance of the jive will have your heart racing, so is it any wonder that you’ll see cardiac improvement?
 We think not.

-And when you’re taking ballroom dance lessons at Fred Astaire Dance Studio, you’re among friends.
+And when you’re taking ballroom dance lessons at Fred Astaire Dance Studios, you’re among friends.
 It’s one of the best aspects of ballroom dancing.
 We offer a supportive, low-pressure class environment where you can get to know other people who have some of the same interests as you.
 The British program considers social prescribing as part of their overall “loneliness strategy.”

-“We should value the arts because they’re essential to our health and wellbeing,” said Hancock.
+“We should value the arts because they’re essential to our health and well-being,” said Hancock.
 “Access to the arts improves people’s mental and physical health.
 It makes us happier and healthier.”